 It was a lovely late spring day in St. Louis 1945.
-Lieutenant Isham Reavis had just returned home on a 60-day leave from his time in the European theater where he had been captured, spent four months in German prison camp, escaped, then in a period of ten days met and married my mother, a member of the Polish resistance, as he and wandered eastern Europe in search of an American mission.
+Lieutenant Isham Reavis had just returned home on a 60-day leave from his time in the European theater where he had been captured, spent four months in German prison camp, escaped, then in a period of ten days as he and wandered eastern Europe in search of an American mission, met and married a member of the Polish resistance.

-It had been a trying time, to say the least, and he still anxiously awaited word on his new bride’s attempts to escape Soviet occupation and join him in the USA.
+It had been a trying time, to say the least, and though he had returned home safely, he still anxiously awaited word on his new bride’s attempts to escape Soviet occupation and join him in the USA.

-The day after his return home he grabbed his golf clubs, and headed for the municipal course in Forest Park where he was teamed with a man and two women, each teachers in their 20’s.
+The day after his return home he grabbed his golf clubs and headed for the municipal course in Forest Park.
 Golf had long been one of Isham’s escapes, and with a club in his hands and the green grass beckoning, there was nowhere else he’d rather be.

 “Couldn’t get farther away from war than playing golf,” he thought, just for a moment without a care in the world.

+He had been teamed with a threesome of one man and two women, each teachers in their 20’s.
 They had played six holes, and Isham was about as far off his game as possible.
 Couldn’t hit a thing, couldn’t putt worth a damn.
 But it didn’t matter in the least.
-He was home and safe.
+He was home.